The Kitchn’s Guide to Storing Fruits and Vegetables

-This past week my CSA pickup share was as bountiful as it's been all summer.
-A dozen tomatoes, six or seven ears of corn, crisp greens, a pound of peaches.
-It's quite a sight to lay it all out on the countertop and plan for the week ahead.
-But it can also be a little daunting.
+Fact: CSAs can be amazing.
+In just one week, you can end up with a dozen tomatoes, six or seven ears of corn, crisp greens, and a pound of peaches.
+CSAs can also be a little daunting.
 Wait, how do I store fresh herbs again?
-What’s the best way to handle the tomatoes?
+What’s the best way to handle all these tomatoes?
 Do melons go in the refrigerator or on the countertop?

 A Few General Guidelines